We’d only been in Genoa for 45 minutes.

 But back to the pickpockets…

 A month before we went to Italy, I read a book by Bill Bryson.
-In the book, he gets pickpocketed by a group of kids in Florence.
-He explained how they distracted him with a message written on a piece of cardboard, while one of them stole his wallet.
+In it, he got pickpocketed by a group of kids in Florence.
+They distracted him with a message written on a piece of cardboard, while one of them stole his wallet.

 So the moment those kids in Genoa showed us a piece of cardboard, I knew the score.
 I waited for them to go for my pocket and I was ready with a right jab.